 Step 4: Save Repaired Excel File:

-Thereafter, tap on the "Save" button to save the Excel file that software has repaired.
+Thereafter, tap on the "Save" button to save the Excel file that the software has repaired.
 You can save the repaired Excel file either at default or a new location.

 Step 5: Repair Process Completed: